dondi/bazaar/giphy-sample/README.md

     $ python -m SimpleHTTPServer

 The test suite can be run with `npm test`.
 This includes a _linting_ step which will _not_ run the unit tests if your code has formatting issues.
 This is intentional, meant to make you fix linting errors before you move on to additional testing.

+## Possible Add-Ons

+You might consider adding [Font Awesome](https://fontawesome.com) to this application.
+It’s a convenient and powerful collection of icons and glyphs, and they have a free set which anyone may use.